Analysis

 Federico Scolari

-Federico Scolari is a junior intelligence analyst at Sifted.
+Federico Scolari is a senior intelligence analyst and data lead at Sifted.
 Find him on LinkedIn